cjmacharia/public-api/README.md

 in your terminal type:

- $ cd API
+ $ cd public-api

- while in the API directory
+ while in the public-api directory

   run from your terminal: